 In the 2016 County Health Rankings, Medina County ranked in the bottom 50th percentile among Ohio counties for five of the 27 indicators assessed.
 Of those five indicators ranking in the bottom 50th percentile, four of them ranked in the bottom quartile, including Excessive Drinking, Inadequate Social Support, Physical Environment, and Air Pollutions.
-Between 2013 and 2016, rankings for 16 indictors fell in Medina County.
+Between 2013 and 2016, rankings for 17 indictors fell in Medina County.
 The following indicators underlying the rankings are comparatively unfavorable:

-- Air pollution - Binge and heavy drinking - Percent of driving deaths with alcohol involved - Percent of Medicare enrollees who receive diabetic screenings - Percent of workers with a long commute who drive alone - Percent of workforce that drive alone to work - Ratio of population to primary care physicians, dentists, and mental health providers - Social associations rate
+- Air pollution - Binge and heavy drinking - Percent of driving deaths with alcohol involved - Percent of Medicare enrollees who receive diabetic screenings - Percent of workers with a long commute who drive alone - Percent of workforce that drive alone to work - Social associations rate